L13/vscode-projects/README.md

 ## Available Settings

 * `l13Projects.openInNewWindow` - If true click on project or click in quick menu opens folder or workspace in new window.
 Default value is false.
 * `l13Projects.useCacheForDetectedProjects` - If true detected folders and workspaces will be stored between window sessions.
 Default value is false.
 * `l13Projects.git.folders` - The folders to search for Git repositories.
 * `l13Projects.git.maxDepthRecursion` - The maximum depth of folder recursion for Git repositories.
 * `l13Projects.git.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
-* `l13Projects.vsCode.folders` - The folders to search for VS Code projects.
+* `l13Projects.vsCode.folders` - The folders to search for Visual Studio Code folders.
-* `l13Projects.vsCode.maxDepthRecursion` - The maximum depth of folder recursion for VS Code projects.
+* `l13Projects.vsCode.maxDepthRecursion` - The maximum depth of folder recursion for Visual Studio Code folders.
 * `l13Projects.vsCode.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
-* `l13Projects.workspace.folders` - The folders to search for VS Code workspaces.
+* `l13Projects.workspace.folders` - The folders to search for Visual Studio Code workspace files.
-* `l13Projects.workspace.maxDepthRecursion` - The maximum depth of folder recursion for VS Code workspaces.
+* `l13Projects.workspace.maxDepthRecursion` - The maximum depth of folder recursion for Visual Studio Code workspace files.
 * `l13Projects.workspace.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
 * `l13Projects.subfolder.folders` - The folders to search for subfolders.
 * `l13Projects.subfolder.ignore` - The folders which should be ignored.
 Supports `*` and `?` for names.
 * `l13Projects.confirmOpenMultipleWindows` - If true `Open All` and `Open All in New Windows` shows a dialog if more than 3 workspaces will be opened at once.
 * `l13Projects.confirmDeleteFavorite` - If false confirm dialog for deleting favorites does not appear.
 * `l13Projects.confirmDeleteProject` - If false confirm dialog for deleting projects does not appear.
+* `l13Projects.confirmDeleteTag` - If false confirm dialog for deleting tags does not appear.
+* `l13Projects.autoRemoveDeletedProjects` - If true deleted projects and favorites will be removed  automatically on reload or if cache for workspaces is false.
+* `l13Projects.showTagsInWorkspaces` - If true tags view shows up as folder in workspaces.
 * `l13Projects.sortWorkspacesBy` - Sort workspaces by name, category or type.
 Custom groups are always at the top of the tree view.
 If a project, folder or workspace is part of a custom group, it does not appear in the auto sorted groups anymore.
-	* `Name` - (default) Sort all workspaces by name.
+	* `name` - (default) Sort all workspaces by name.
-	* `Simple` - Group all workspaces by category.
+	* `simple` - Group all workspaces by category.
-	* `Type` - Group all workspaces by type.
+	* `type` - Group all workspaces by type.
 * `l13Projects.initialFavoriteGroupsState` - Set the initial state of a favorite group.
-	* `Remember` - (default) Remember the collpased and expanded state of each group.
+	* `remember` - (default) Remember the collpased or expanded state of each group.
-	* `Collapsed` - Show all groups collapsed at start.
+	* `collapsed` - Show all groups collapsed at start.
-	* `Expanded` - Show all groups expanded at start.
+	* `expanded` - Show all groups expanded at start.
 * `l13Projects.initialWorkspaceGroupsState` - Set the initial state of a workspace group.
-	* `Remember` - (default) Remember the collpased and expanded state of each group.
+	* `remember` - (default) Remember the collpased or expanded state of each group.
-	* `Collapsed` - Show all groups collapsed at start.
+	* `collapsed` - Show all groups collapsed at start.
-	* `Expanded` - Show all groups expanded at start.
+	* `expanded` - Show all groups expanded at start.
+* `l13Projects.workspaceDescriptionFormat` - Indicates what kind of additional information of a workspace should be visible in the favorites and workspaces view.
+	* `both` - Show the slot number and all tags.
+	* `slot` - (default) Show the slot number.
+	* `tags` - Show all assigned tags.
+	* `none` - No additional info.
+* `l13Projects.tagDescriptionFormat` - Indicates what kind of additional information of a tag should be visible in the tags view.
+	* `both` - (default) Show the slot number and the amount of workspaces.
+	* `slot` - Show the slot number.
+	* `workspaces` - Show the amount of workspaces.
+	* `none` - No additional info.
+* `l13Projects.groupDescriptionFormat` - Indicates what kind of additional information of a group should be visible in the favorites and workspaces view.
+	* `both` - Show the slot number and the amount of workspaces.
+	* `slot` - (default) Show the slot number.
+	* `workspaces` - Show the amount of workspaces.
+	* `none` - No additional info.

 ## Mouse and Keyboard Shortcuts